 Toddlers are at an exciting time.
 They are coming out of their “baby stage” and growing into a “big boy or girl”.
 They are learning so much.
 They are learning to express themselves.
 They are learning what they like (then don’t like, then like again).
 They are learning to do things themselves and they are learning that they don’t like those things called “rules”.

 Part of the problem is that their behavior is changing, but another challenge is that their taste buds and feeding preferences are also changing.
 And of course, language and the ability to express themselves is a big challenge.

 They suddenly decide that they don’t like the food they loved as babies.

 They no longer shove everything into their mouths.
 In fact, they often refuse to try anything unknown at all.
 (This is believed to be a survival instinct that we have inherited from our cavemen ancestors.)

-This combination of “not very polite” behaviour and only ever wanting to eat macaroni cheese is frustrating and can lead parents to give in and only ever feed them their favourite dishes.
+This combination of “not very polite” behavior and only ever wanting to eat macaroni cheese is frustrating and can lead parents to give in and only ever feed them their favorite dishes.
 However, it’s a bit of a vicious circle, if you feed them a restricted diet, they’ll end up getting more scared of new foods.